 However sometimes the clouds do not collaborate and cover the icon of the Isle of Skye.

-Approaching the Old Man of Storr
+Drive from Portree to the Old Man of Storr – Viewpoint at Loch Fada

-Up to Staffin, this is a 2 lane road, easy to drive.
+Up to Staffin, this is a 2-lane road, easy to drive.
 You can see the pinnacle getting closer.
 As my father noticed: “there was no book called ‘Obelix on the Isle of Skye’…”

-In terms of geology, the Storr mountain is 300 meter thick with around 24 layers of volcanic rock.
+In terms of geology, the Storr mountain is 300 meters thick with around 24 layers of volcanic rock.
 It formed between 61 and 55 million years ago.
 During the ice age, glaciers ground their way downhill.

 For photographers, one of the best spots to shoot the Old Man of Storr is around the 2 lochs.
-Especially on a zero wind day, I have seen great pictures with reflections.
+Especially on a zero-wind day, I have seen great pictures with reflections.

-Google says the first Loch is named Loch Fada.
+Google says the first loch is named Loch Fada.

 Near Loch Leathan

-Near Loch Leathan (Name of the second loch according to Google), the angle to capture the Old Man of Storr Skye is great.
+Near Loch Leathan (name of the second loch according to Google), the angle to capture the Old Man of Storr Skye is great.

-The Old Man of Storr Walk
+The Old Man of Storr Walk – Map and Tips